david8zhang/system-design-notes/bytesized-blog/netflix_rebuilding_video_processing_pipeline.md

 - **Deployment Woes**: Modules all had to be deployed together since it was one big fat repo

 - **Testing takes a long ass time**: All the modules had to be tested at the same time during deployments.
 And the testing had to be pretty rigorous so that they don't break prod.
-To make matters worse: rollbacks are super expensive if we _do_ bring it down.
+To make matters worse: rollbacks are super expensive if they _do_ bring it down.
 All this = testing takes **two weeks**.

 They decided to build out a new platform called **Cosmos**.